steve8D/PickARestaurant/README.md

 ## User Stories
 - As a user, I want to be able to have the application decide a random restaurant for me.
 - As a user, I want to be able to be directed to view the restaurant listing on Google Maps application.
-- As a user, I want the application to
+- As a user, I want to have an option to have the application pick another restaurant again.